 The program is made up six major components, three of which are configured to the interests and career goals of each fellow, while the remaining three (didactic courses, seminars and national meetings) are common for all fellows.
-In general the configurable components allow a deep experience in a subspecialty of informatics while the common components provide knowledge across the wide scope of informatics.
+In general, the configurable components allow a deep experience in a subspecialty of informatics while the common components provide knowledge across the wide scope of informatics.

-The configured components include clinical rotations, research and development, and the freedom to spend a limited amount of time in a diagnostic specialty of the fellow choice.
+The configured components include clinical rotations, research and development, industrial liaison, and the freedom to spend a limited amount of time in a diagnostic specialty of the fellows choice.
 The fellow is assigned one or more mentors depending on the fellow’s interest and the mentors, the fellow and the director develop a set of rotations, research and diagnostic activities that make the most sense for the fellow’s career goals.

 The common components include weekly didactic courses, monthly and quarterly seminars and national meetings that are attended by all the fellows.
 The goal is to provide a broad, common understanding of informatics regardless of individual interests.